Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 ## Other use cases

-You can even use Jekyll to load a MongoDB database, which can be done by using a script in JavaScript and load different kinds of JSON files and structures at the same time or by just loading one JSON file directly.
+You could even use Jekyll to load a MongoDB database, which can be done by using a script in JavaScript and load different kinds of JSON files and structures at the same time or by just loading one JSON file directly.
 Here is a link to the documentation of <a href="https://docs.mongodb.com/manual/reference/program/mongoimport/" target="_blank" rel="noopener noreferrer">
 MongoDB</a>.

 That's all there is to it.